Botanical Name: Hierochloe odorata, Anthoxanthum nitens.

 Description: Sweet grass is a perennial plant of the grass family (Poaceae).
 The stems of the grass are upright, hairless and hollow.

 It can grow to about 60 cm or two feet in height.
-The plant blooms in May to June.
+The plant blooms from May to June.

 Plant Parts Used: The leaves.